-Duke Nukem 3D, differentiated itself from other doom clones, by making the maps look like real places, many have back doors, and air vents, the spaces have purposes, cinemas, bathrooms, pools, a bar It with a Playable pool table, etc… This level design paradigm made easy for the player to imagine people living and using those spaces in a time before the game started.
-This means that despite being farther from Underworld lineage-wise then Doom, Duke Nukem Is actually closer to underworld and later games by it´s creator in terms of having a more believable world.
+Duke Nukem 3D, differentiated itself from other doom clones, by making the maps look like real places: The spaces have purposes:cinemas, bathrooms, pools, a bar It with a Playable pool table, etc… This level design paradigm made easy for the player to imagine people living and using those spaces in a time before the game started.
+This means that despite being farther from Underworld then Doom lineage-wise, Duke Nukem Is actually closer to underworld and later games by it´s creator in terms of having a more believable world.

 So, would doom be a Underworld-like?
 Would Arena?
 Would Duke Nukem?